woocommerce/woocommerce/plugins/woocommerce-blocks/docs/extensibility/extend-rest-api-update-cart.md

-Much like adding data to the Store API (described in more detail in [Exposing your data in the Store API](./extend-rest-api-add-data.md).) we can add the callback by invoking the `register_update_callback` method on the `ExtendRestApi` class from WooCommerce Blocks.
+Much like adding data to the Store API (described in more detail in [Exposing your data in the Store API](./extend-rest-api-add-data.md).) we can add the callback by invoking the `register_update_callback` method on the `ExtendSchema` class from WooCommerce Blocks.

 We have written a function called `redeem_points` which applies a discount to the WooCommerce cart.
 This function does not return anything.
 Note, the actual implementation of this function is not the focus of this document, so has been